thiendao1407/Java-Basic/Connection pool version 2/Updated summary.md

 - Remove validate() method from 'ConnectionPool'
 - Change the visibility of returnConnection() method of 'DataSource' to default.
 Now we can only use this method indirectly outside the 'connectionpool' package by calling close () method
+- Update returnConnectionToPool() method, each time calling this method, we still remain the real connection but create a new MyConnection object to hold it.